 Through the 1997 Intergovernmental Agreement (established through Ordinance 4, Series 1996 and Ordinance 1, Series 2004), building permits for properties in Jamestown are reviewed and issued by Boulder County.
+The County reviews permits for compliance with the Town's adopted building code, the 2009 International Building Code.
 The building permit process includes on-site wastewater treatment system review by the Boulder County Health Department.
 Soils tests are required when submitting for building and septic permits in hazard areas.